smurfix/jinja2/docs/api.rst

 constructor takes an `undefined` parameter that can be one of those classes or a custom subclass of :class:`Undefined`.
 Whenever the template engine is unable to look up a name or access an attribute one of those objects is created and returned.
-Some operations on undefined values are then allowed, others fail.
+Some operations on undefined values are allowed, others fail.

 The closest to regular Python behavior is the `StrictUndefined` which